shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-The Archangel’s Target is marked by a light blue diamond next to their name.<br>
-Vent to temporarily protect your target from getting killed.<br>
+The Archangel’s Target is marked by a light blue diamond next to their name.
+Vent to temporarily protect your target from getting killed.
 If they win, you win.<br>

 ### Game Options
 |                Name                 |                              Description                          |     Type     |  Default  |